hennasingh/creative-corner/testing.md

 5. I struggled with managing the width of the components on the website.
 The images would get distorted on 4k and higher resolution screens.
 I am still figuring out to fix it.
 Mentor suggested to give max-width to all the content in the main section.
 I am trying to see if I can give max-width to certain sections than the entire page.

 6. I struggled in maintaining the aspect ratio of images and prevent from distorting.
-I ended up changing all those images and used chatGPT to generate images for some art forms (quilling, acrylics and alcohol sketches)
+I ended up changing some of the images and used chatGPT to generate images for some art forms (quilling, acrylics and alcohol sketches).
+There is still an issue on displaying on smaller than 320px as images overflow on that.
+If I make the width 100% for images, then images gets distorted on larger screens.
+Currently, I have removed 100% width on the images in crafts-section to avoid distortion on larger screens.